antonbabenko/modules.tf-lambda/templates/root/template/README.md

 # Infrastructure code for "{{ cookiecutter.source_name }}"

-This directory contains automatically generated Terraform infrastructure code from blueprint created using [cloudcraft.co](https://cloudcraft.co/app).
+This repository contains Terraform infrastructure as Terraform code which was automatically generated from blueprint created using [cloudcraft.co](https://cloudcraft.co/app).

 Infrastructure consists of multiple layers (
 {%- for value in cookiecutter.dirs.values() -%}